darrinbright/darrinbright/readme.md

 ### Hello!

-I am Darrin Bright, a third-year student pursuing Software Engineering at Vellore Institute of Technology with a keen interest in ML.
+I am Darrin Bright, a third-year student pursuing Software Engineering at Vellore Institute of Technology with a keen interest in ML and GenAI.
 - Currently, I'm engaged in projects to expand my knowledge and skill set in the ever-evolving field of AI.

 ![My github stats](https://github-readme-stats.vercel.app/api?username=darrinbright&show_icons=true&theme=tokyonight)